jasperkempf/DIY-Synth-DaisySeed-and-PlugData/index.md

 nav_exclude: true
 ---

-# Welcome to this guide on building a Synthesizer with Daisy Seed and Plug Data
+# 🌼 Welcome to this guide on building a Synthesizer with Daisy Seed and Plug Data!

-Let's build a custom synth with Daisy and Plug Data!
-This is an overview of all topics that we're going to look at.

 ## Overview